bkjaya2020/docker-zoneminder-php7.4-MariaDB-Server-10.3.34/README.md

-# docker-zoneminder-master-php7.4-mysql8-latest
+# docker-zoneminder-1.34-php7.4-mysql8-latest
-Zoneminder-master-latest ,docker images with php 7.4 ,Mysql 8 &amp; MSMTP
+zoneminder-1.34 ,docker images with php 7.4 ,Mysql 8 &amp; MSMTP

-This image has been created on ubuntu:eoan with zoneminder-master/ubuntu eoan main To pull the Repository from the dockerhub please refer the following link
+This image has been created on ubuntu:focal with zoneminder-1.34/ubuntu focal main To pull the Repository from the dockerhub please refer the following link